1. Things to Bring on the Examination Day

 5.You intentionally write answers on an answer sheet which is not yours, or you exchange your question booklet or answer sheet with another examinee in the examination venue.

-6.You intentionally tear off the question booklet.
+6.You tear off the question booklet.

-7.You transcribe or photograph questions or answers.
+7.You transcribe or photograph questions or answers during the examination.

 9.You leave the examination room without the permission of the examination staff.